 European Millionaire Maker

 European Millionaire Maker was introduced as part of the changes to EuroMillions in September 2016.
 The exciting raffle is played across all nine participating countries and takes place alongside the main draw on occasions.

 Multiple £/€1 million prizes are guaranteed to be won each time the raffle is held.
-In previous draws, 25 millionaires have been made across the continent, while in the draw in January 2022 there were 100 prizes given away.
+In the first couple of draws, 25 millionaires were made across the continent.
+Recent draws have seen 100 prizes given away.

 The European Millionaire Maker results for the most recent draws are available below, just select a date for a full list of the winning codes: